Metal Building Kits - Prices & Planning Guide

-Whenever possible, buy a standard sized kit over custom!
-For one, you WILL use the space, even if you don’t have a vision for how quite yet.
+Whenever possible, buy a standard sized kit over custom.
+For one, you WILL use the space, even if you don’t have a vision for quite how yet.
 And, standard sized kits are considerably cheaper than having to have a custom sized kit manufactured for you.
 Standard size kit packages include: 30x30, 30x40, 40x40, 40x50, 40x60, 50x50 & 50x100

 What’s included in the kit?